-The first 8 weeks of the semester include a weekly lab that allows you to experiment with the scientific concept of the week in your own kitchen.
-As part of the lab you will make measurements and observations, and you will then be asked to submit these for credit.
-You will also complete different parts of a lab report each week, so that you can think more about the labs and practice scientific writing, which you will need for the final project report.
+The first 5 modules of the course include labs that allow you to experiment with the scientific concept in your own kitchen.
+As part of each lab, you will make measurements and observations, and you will then be asked to submit these for credit.
+You will also complete different parts of a lab report in each module, so that you can think more about the labs and practice scientific writing, which you will need for the final project report.
 You can also opt to take a picture of your lab and share it with your peers.
-Since the labs illustrate concepts discussed in the lecture material for each week, we encourage you to work through them in conjunction with watching the lectures.
+Since the labs illustrate concepts discussed in the lecture material for each module, we encourage you to work through them in conjunction with watching the lectures.